DSBA-6190-Final-Project-Team/DSBA-6190_Final-Project/README.md

 * Shilpa Patil
 * Ibrokhim Sadikov

 This repo contains the files for a Continuous Integration/Continuous Deployment (CI/CD) process for an image classification model to identify distracted drivers.
 For the process framework, this project uses Amazon CodeBuild to continuously deploy and update the project, and Amazon Sagemaker to train and deploy the resulting model to an endpoint.
-The endpooint is then made publicaly avaiable as a REST API by using Amazon Gateway API coupled with Amazon Lambda.
+The endpoint is then made publicly available as a REST API by using Amazon Gateway API coupled with Amazon Lambda.

 The project flow is broken down into the following steps: